Skip to main content

 • Quality Improvement (QI) training provided, and support to run and publish your own QI projects

-• Enhanced pastoral and wellbeing support via your Training Programme Director and HEIW’s Professional Support Unit (PSU)
+• Pastoral and wellbeing support via your Training Programme Director and HEIW’s Professional Support Unit (PSU)

 • Know where you have a place for DFT in April, three months before offers come out via the National Recruitment system